My name is Dr. Sarah Jefferis, and I am an author, editor, writing coach, and CEO of Write.Now.

 I could not have gotten here alone.
 Theatre and Writing professors at Hollins University mentored me along the educational path, and their guidance motivated me to continue to be both an educator and a learner.
 And to unlearn.
 I am grateful for that opportunity.

-As a white bisexual woman, I believe it is my responsibility to challenge and intentionally debunk structures of inequity and white supremacy in order to work towards manifesting racial equity and economic justice in every situation.
+As a white bisexual woman.
+I believe it is my responsibility to challenge and intentionally debunk systemic structures of oppression in order to create racial equity and economic justice in every situation.
 I feel called to examine my own blind spots and to do the necessary internal and external work of being anti-racist.
 And I have made mistakes.
 And I will get it wrong.
 But still, I will speak up.

 I am passionately committed to helping first-gen, low-income writers from under-represented communities across the disciplines through the written word.
 I hope to inspire writers to have an intentional relationship to the words in which they speak, to believe in the possibility and the practice of joy, and to understand we are all stronger together.